Callboard

 Students can enroll directly into Theater 168 via the enrollment system.

-Six lab options will be offered in Fall 2025 and Spring 2026:
+Six lab options will be offered during Fall 2026:

 In the enrollment system, search for Theater 168 and select one of the labs listed below based on your availability and interest.
 Labs begin during the first week of classes and meet once a week from 2-5pm.